 Only a couple of minutes down the road from us at Celtic Haven, Manorbier Castle offers a stunning backdrop for one of our favourite local beaches.
 A popular beach with surfers, the stream and stepping stones also makes a great playground for children.

 At the foot of Celtic Haven you’ll find the lovely shingle beach at Lydstep – fantastic if you’re after thrills and spills on the water, swimming, sea angling and stunning views of Caldey Island.

 A popular beach with surfers, windsurfers, kitesurfers and walkers, the gorgeous sweeping sands of Freshwater West found themselves on the big screen in 2009 when Harry Potter’s ‘shell house’ was constructed and filmed here!

 Home to the Red Bull World Cliff Diving championships, Abereiddi boasts spectacular cliff-top scenery and a striking ‘Blue Lagoon’ which was once a slate quarry.
 Abereiddi’s history makes it a perfect spot for snorkelling, diving, kayaking and walking.

 More about Pembrokeshire’s beautiful beaches

-For more information about Pembrokeshire’s stunning array of beaches, bays and coves then take a peek at the Pembrokeshire Beach Guide on the Pembrokeshire Coast National Park website – you’ll find detailed information about every beach in Pembrokeshire including accessibility, facilities and awards.
+For more information about our stunning array of beaches, bays and coves, take a quick peek at the Beach Guide on the Pembrokeshire Coast National Park website – you’ll find detailed information about every beach in our glorious county, including accessibility, facilities and awards.